Joey Skaggs: STOP BioPEEP

-Between 1996 and 1998, Joey Skaggs, using the alias Dr. Joseph Howard, created a media hoax titled “Stop BioPEEP.”
-In this performance, Skaggs portrayed a whistleblower alleging that a fictional multinational corporation was developing a virus capable of genetically addicting consumers to specific products, transforming them into “consumer junkies.”
-He further claimed this virus could be used for targeted genetic manipulation, which he termed “gene-ocide,” suggesting it could eliminate specific groups.
+Between 1996 and 1998, Skaggs, using the alias Dr. Joseph Howard, created a media hoax titled "Stop BioPEEP."
+In this performance, Skaggs portrayed a whistleblower alleging that a fictional multinational corporation was developing a virus capable of genetically addicting consumers to specific products, transforming them into "consumer junkies."
+He further claimed this virus could be used for targeted genetic manipulation, which he termed "gene-ocide," suggesting it could eliminate specific groups.
 The hoax incorporated an international group of collaborators, a fake website, and staged protests in the U.S. and Australia, including one at the United Nations.
 The hoax attracted media attention and, at times, was conflated with reports of an emerging bird flu outbreak in China.
 Skaggs later explained that the performance was designed to provoke discussion about the ethical and societal implications of genetic engineering.

 Doody Rudy

-In 1999, Joey Skaggs organized the “Doody Rudy” protest in New York’s Washington Square Park in response to then Mayor Rudy Giuliani’s policies, which included efforts to limit creative expression and the “quality of life” campaign targeting homelessness.
+In 1999, Skaggs organized the "Doody Rudy" protest in New York's Washington Square Park in response to then Mayor Rudy Giuliani’s policies, which included efforts to limit creative expression and the "quality of life" campaign targeting homelessness.
 Skaggs collaborated with artist Steve Powers (ESPO) to create a 10’ x 14’ painting depicting Giuliani as the Madonna.
-Protesters, wearing “Doody Rudy” hats, wheeled a trashcan filled with faux elephant dung and held signs such as “Doody Rudy with Dumbo’s Dung” and “Help Support the Homeless—$1.00 Contribution Per Throw Will be Donated to Housing Works, Inc.” Participants threw the faux dung at the portrait, referencing Giuliani’s criticism of Chris Ofili’s Holy Virgin Mary painting, which incorporated elephant dung and had been displayed at the Brooklyn Museum.
+Protesters, wearing "Doody Rudy" hats, wheeled a trashcan filled with faux elephant dung and held signs such as "Doody Rudy with Dumbo’s Dung" and "Help Support the Homeless—$1.00 Contribution Per Throw Will be Donated to Housing Works, Inc." Participants threw the faux dung at the portrait, referencing Giuliani's criticism of Chris Ofili’s Holy Virgin Mary painting, which incorporated elephant dung and had been displayed at the Brooklyn Museum.
 Giuliani had publicly opposed the exhibition and threatened to withdraw city funding from the museum.
 The funds raised during the protest were donated to Housing Works, a non-profit organization supporting homeless individuals living with AIDS.

 2000 to present

-The Final Curtain
+Final Curtain

-In 2000, Joey Skaggs launched “Final Curtain,” a performance art hoax critiquing the commercialization of the death-care industry.
-Advertisements in alternative newspapers with the tagline “Death got you down?
-At last an alternative” directed readers to a website for the fictitious “Final Curtain” memorial theme park and mall.
-The site featured detailed architectural drawings, a business plan, artist-designed memorials, and descriptions of attractions such as “Dante’s Grill,” themed gift shops and restrooms each equipped with a perpetually flowing drinking fountain of nondenominational holy water.
+In 2000, Skaggs launched "Final Curtain," a performance art hoax critiquing the commercialization of the death-care industry.
+Advertisements in alternative newspapers with the tagline "Death got you down?
+At last an alternative" directed readers to a website for the fictitious "Final Curtain" memorial theme park and mall.
+The site featured detailed architectural drawings, a business plan, artist-designed memorials, and descriptions of attractions such as "Dante’s Grill," themed gift shops and restrooms each equipped with a perpetually flowing drinking fountain of nondenominational holy water.
 The website also listed fictional company executives, with Skaggs personally assuming all roles in media responses.
-The hoax garnered widespread media coverage, both before and after Skaggs revealed it as a satirical commentary on the commodification of death.